+Each domino represents an interval of two notes.
 The standard set consists of 48 dominoes representing all possible whole tones, minor and major thirds, and perfect fourths.
-The extended set includes semitones and tritones as well, for a total of 66 dominoes.
+The extended set includes semitones and tritones, for a total of 66 dominoes.

-We recommend the standard set, but advanced players may choose to play with the extended set.
+We recommend the standard set for beginners.
+Advanced players may choose to play with the extended set.

 Before starting the game, the players should decide on which chords to allow.
-We recommend the chords listed on this website, but extended jazz chords and set theory collections are also possible.
+We recommend the ones listed on our chord checker page.
+Jazz chords and set theory collections are also possible.

 The players should also agree on the maximum number of dominoes held in each player’s hand.
-We recommend three, but advanced players may choose four or five.
+We recommend three for beginners.
+Advanced players may choose four.

 Reshuffle the pool.
 Draw a single domino and place it face up to begin the board.
 Each player now draws the maximum number of dominoes into their hand.